reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 :::tip Selectors and Memoizing Varying Arguments

+As of RTK 2.x and Reselect 5.x, memoized selectors have [an infinite cache size](https://reselect.js.org/api/weakMapMemoize), so changing the arguments should still keep earlier memoized results available.
 If you're using RTK 1.x or Reselect 4.x, note that memoized selectors only have a default cache size of 1.
 You'll need to [create a unique selector instance per component](../../usage/deriving-data-selectors.md#creating-unique-selector-instances) to ensure the selector memoizes consistently when passed different arguments like IDs.

 :::

 Our `selectFromResult` callback receives the `result` object containing the original request metadata and the `data` from the server, and should return some extracted or derived values.
 Because query hooks add an additional `refetch` method to whatever is returned here, `selectFromResult` should always return an object with the fields inside that you need inside.

 Since `result` is being kept in the Redux store, we can't mutate it - we need to return a new object.
-The query hook will do a "shallow" comparison on this returned object, and only re-render the component if one of the fields has changed.
+The query hook will do a "shallow" comparison on this returned object, and **only re-render the component if one of the fields has changed**.
 We can optimize re-renders by only returning the specific fields needed by this component - if we don't need the rest of the metadata flags, we could omit them entirely.
 If you do need them, you can spread the original `result` value to include them in the output.

 In this case, we'll call the field `postsForUser`, and we can destructure that new field from the hook result.
 By calling `selectPostsForUser(result, userId)` every time, it will memoize the filtered array and only recalculate it if the fetched data or the user ID changes.